ece362-purdue/proton-labs/lab0-intro/soldering.md

 >
 > If you accidentally break off more, you can use a pair of pliers to break off the extra pins.
 Just be careful not to break the header itself, as it will be difficult to solder on the board.

 Place the headers into the breadboard in the positions indicated below.
-You should insert it such that the slightly smaller side should go into the breadboard.
-Therefore, we're using the breadboard to ensure proper alignment.
+You should insert it such that the slightly smaller side goes into the breadboard.
+This way, we're using the breadboard to ensure proper alignment of the pins to your Proton board.

 <div class="center">
     <img src="images/soldering-alignment.png" style="margin: 1em 0; width: 40vw; max-width: 500px">